Well done, good and faithful servant

 The one who hides away the talents given him in a hole in the ground is condemned by this master is called slothful, even wicked.
 In fact, even what he had was taken from him.
 But those who took a risk with those talents, not only saw them grow, but were also praised.

 Well done, good and faithful servant; you have been faithful over a little, I will set you over much; enter into the joy of your master.
-(Matt.
-25:23).
+(Matthew 25:23).